lestec-al/files/README.md

 New Feature has updated.

-1. We updated Git branch associated action(Create, Delete, Rename, Checkout, Merge).
+1. We updated basic Git branch associated action(Create, Delete, Rename, Checkout).
+2. We updated Git merge action
-2. And We can also check Git commit history
+3. And We can also check Git commit history
 3. Git clone from Github

-Feature 1 and 2 can be activated through the Branch Menu button.
+Feature 1 , 2 and 3 can be activated through the Branch Menu button.
 Feature No. 3 was implemented by adding a button to the place where v1.0's git-related actions were gathered.
 ### <b>Feature 1.
 Branch Associated Action </b><br>
 <table><tbody>